mcjauregui72/FilmDatabase/README.md

 ![readme13](graphics/readme13.png)

-To create an ‘actor’ dataframe, .csv file, and database table of ‘actor_id’ and ‘actor_name’, ‘ids_cast’ was defined as a set to hold unique pairs of ‘actor_id” and actor ’name’.
-Iterateing through the ‘credits_actor_name’ data frame using the iterrows() method enabled extraction of ‘actor_id’ and actor ‘name’ from the rows and placed them in the ‘ids_cast’ set.
+To create an ‘actor’ dataframe, .csv file, and database table of ‘actor_id’ and ‘actor_name’, ‘ids_cast’ was defined as a set to hold unique pairs of ‘actor_id' and actor ’name’.
+Iterating through the ‘credits_actor_name’ data frame using the iterrows() method enabled extraction of ‘actor_id’ and actor ‘name’ from the rows and placed them in the ‘ids_cast’ set.
 Using the itertools.islice() method on the ‘ids_cast’ set made it possible to print out the first 10 ‘actor_id’ and ‘actor_name’ pairs to the terminal.

 ![readme14](graphics/readme14.png)